zettadb/Kunlun-XPanel/README.md

 # Kunlun-XPanel
 The fantastic tools used to manager
-# Kunlun-XPanel
-The fantastic tools used to manager
 ## 说明
 开发环境 Windows 10 nodejs 14.14.0 Apache 2.4.48 x64 PHP Version 7.3.30